Ann C. Zumwalt, PhD

 Biography

-Dr. Zumwalt joined the Department of Anatomy and Neurobiology in 2007.
-She has a strong interest in curriculum and faculty development in medical education, with a particular focus on inclusive pedagogy and diversity and inclusion.
-She also has interests in bridging the foundational and clinical sciences in medical education and in the development of graduate students as future biomedical educators.
+Dr. Zumwalt has a strong interest in training future biomedical educators and in curriculum and faculty development in medical education, with a particular focus on inclusive practices in medical education.
+She also has interest in methods to bridge the foundational and clinical sciences in medical education and in the development of graduate students as future biomedical educators.

-Dr. Zumwalt is currently the lead of the gender and sexual diversity thread of the medical school curriculum and chair of the Preclerkship Curriculum Subcommittee.
-She was previously the co-director of the year-long first year medical course Principles Integrating Science and Medicine (PrISM) and directed the Body Structures (medical gross anatomy) course for 10 years.
-She has also taught advanced clinical anatomy topics in the medical school curriculum, including anatomy refresher sessions for the Radiology and Obstetrics & Gynecology clerkships.
-Within the Department of Anatomy & Neurobiology she is Course Director of the Teaching in the Biomedical Sciences course.
+Dr. Zumwalt is currently the lead of the gender and sexual diversity content of the medical school curriculum.
+Previous major leadership positions include: Chair of the Preclerkship Curriculum Subcommittee; Co-director of the year-long first year medical course Principles Integrating Science and Medicine (PrISM); and Course Director of Body Structures (medical gross anatomy) course for 10 years.
+She has taught advanced clinical anatomy topics at all levels of the medical school curriculum.
+Within the Department of Anatomy & Neurobiology she is Course Director of the Teaching in the Biomedical Sciences course and directs the Vesalius project committee.
 In 2018 she was awarded the Stanley Robbins Educator of the Year award in the School of Medicine.

 Service – National